LPD-EPFL/lockin/README.md

 To measure power on new Intel processors (e.g., Intel Ivy Bridge), the raplread library is required (https://github.com/LPD-EPFL/raplread).
 By default, compiling the stress tests of LOCKIN will download and build raplread.
 However, you might need to manually configure raplread for your multi-core.

+Additionally, for the eneryg/power measurements LOCKIN's tests require root priviledges and the `msr` module.
+You can load `msr` by issuing `sudo modprobe msr`.
+If `msr` is not available, you can install the `msr-tools` package on Ubuntu systems.

 Scripts
 -------